dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/general.md

 ## Scan Mode

+- Video Barcode Decoding
   - Continuous Scan: Decode the barcodes from the video streaming continuously.
-You can add
   - One-off Scan: Stop scanning when a barcode is decoded from the video streaming.
+- Image Barcode Decoding: Decode from an image file, a file in memory, a base64 string, a pixel buffer or a Bitmap.

 The video barcode decoding of Dynamsoft Barcode Reader is designed to be continuous, which means once you triggered method `startScanning`, the video barcode decoding will not stop until you call method `stopScanning`.
 The **One-off Scan** mode of **GeneralSettings sample** is configured by triggering `stopScanning` when the barcode results are returned by `textResultCallback`.

 ## Barcode Formats & Expected Barcode Count

 The barcode formats settings and the barcode count settings are the most basic settings that determine the readability of your scan app.

-These parameters are all available for users to make changes through the class [`PublicRuntimeSettings`]({{ site.oc_api }}auxiliary-iPublicRuntimeSettings.html).
-To view all available barcode formats, please view the enumeration [`BarcodeFormat`]({{ site.mobile_enum }}barcode-format.html?lang=objc,swift) and [`BarcodeFormat_2`]({{ site.mobile_enum }}barcode-format2.html?lang=objc,swift).
+**Barcode Format**

+- You can view the enumeration [`BarcodeFormat`](../../enumeration/barcode-format.md?lang=objc,swift) and [`BarcodeFormat_2`](../../enumeration/barcode-format2.md?lang=objc,swift) for all the supported barcode formats.
+- You can view <a href="https://www.dynamsoft.com/barcode-reader/barcode-types/" target="_blank">this page</a> for the introductions of barcode formats.

+**Expected Barcode Count**

+Through this parameter, you can tell how many barcodes you want to decode from a single image in one scan.
+If the `expectedBarcodesCount` is not reached, the library will continue try its best to decode the barcodes with other image processing modes or barcode decoding modes.

+How to set `expectedBarcodesCount`:

+- If you know exactly how may barcodes exist on the image, set it to that value.
+- If you don't know exactly how may barcodes exist on the image and **speed** is at the first pirority, set it to 0.
+- If you don't know exactly how may barcodes exist on the image and **read-rate** is at the first pirority, set it to the maximum possible value like 999.

 <div class="sample-code-prefix"></div>
 >- Objective-C